Theoretical Framework: Definition, Writing Guide, and Examples

 6. Present your framework coherently, using suitable terminology and referencing literature to validate and explain your points.
 It ensures clear conveyance to readers.

-How do you structure a theoretical framework?
+How do you structure conceptual and theoretical frameworks?

 theoretical framework